-Douglas: Yeah, it seemed like it. … But it was built [to be] a nice workspace, [and also] community space … and we do use it that way.
-During business hours, and sometimes after, these conference rooms get used by other groups. … Acadia Senior College very often uses these rooms.
-Other groups will come by and use it; the Park even, when they want to have a meeting space away from the Park … will use this. … There’s a larger one next door, too.
-[They] open up into a giant L … It’s not a huge offering but it creates one more place people can have meetings or … occasionally to host other events.
-There was a thing with … Solarize MDI this summer.
-We held an open house here with ReVision, where they could have people come by, because we have a ReVision system here … But other than that it was just meant to be green, as low as impact as reasonable, and reasonably attractive.
+Douglas: Yeah, it seemed like it.
+It was built [to be] a nice workspace, [and also] community space, and we do use it that way.
+During business hours, and sometimes after, these conference rooms get used by other groups.
+Acadia Senior College very often uses these rooms.
+Other groups will come by; the Park even, when they want to have a meeting space away from the Park will use this.
+There’s a larger one next door, too.
+[The rooms] open up into a giant L … It’s not a huge offering but it creates one more place people can have meetings or occasionally host other events.
+There was a thing with Solarize MDI this summer.
+We held an open house with ReVision, where they could have people come by, because we have a ReVision system here.
+But other than that it was meant to be green, as low as impact as reasonable, and reasonably attractive.
 Some people think the building looks great, some people hate it, by the way.

 Jenn: I think it’s a cool building.
 I like it.